debug-ml-iclr2019/debug-ml-iclr2019.github.io/README.md

 - In EasyChair, you will be asked to select if you would like to present your work, if accepted, as a talk (7-15 minutes) during a Debugging-in-Practice session at the workshop, or as an interactive demo during a Posters & Demos session, or both.
 - Submit extended abstracts of 1 page (not including references, and an optional appendix) using any template with minimum 10 point font and page margins of at least 0.8 inches.
 The 1-page limit is strict, but references and optional appendix (e.g. for screenshots, video links, etc.) can be as many pages as needed.
 As reviewers may not read the optional appendix, the extended abstract should standalone.
 - See [advice on writing an extended abstract](https://www.cs.indiana.edu/icfp96/advice.html).
 - The reviewing process is not blind, hence you do not need to anonymize your submission.
 Links to software implementations  need not be anonymized.
 - If you intend to present your work as a demo, we strongly encourage you to provide screenshots of the demo in the optional appendix, with references to the screenshots as appropriate in the text of the extended abstract.
-- If publicly available, we encourage you to provide links to software implementations, dashboards, etc.
 - All submitted materials will be kept confidential; reviewers will be asked to not distribute or discuss submitted materials without the authorization of the authors or the organizing committee, and will be asked to delete submitted material after reviewing.
 Camera-ready versions of extended abstracts will be uploaded to the conference website if permitted by the authors.
 There will be no formal published proceedings.
 - Concurrent submission to other venues is allowed.
 Work already published or made public in some form will also be considered.